bacanije/sql-challenge/README.md

 Data Analysis
-1. List the employee number, last name, first name, sex, and salary of each employee.
+1. List the employee number, last name, first name, sex, and salary of each employee. o Total: 300,024
-   Total: 300,024
-2. List the first name, last name, and hire date for the employees who were hired in 1986.
+2. List the first name, last name, and hire date for the employees who were hired in 1986. o Total: 36,150
-   Total: 36,150
-3. List the manager of each department along with their department number, department name, employee number, last name, and first name.
+3. List the manager of each department along with their department number, department name, employee number, last name, and first name. o Marketing: 2 o Finance: 2 o Human Resources: 2 o Production: 4 o Development: 2 o Quality Management: 4 o Sales: 2 o Research: 2 o Customer Service: 4
-   Marketing: 2
-  	Finance: 2
-  	Human Resources: 2
-  	Production: 4
-  	Development: 2
-  	Quality Management: 4
-  	Sales: 2
-  	Research: 2
-  	Customer Service: 4
-4. List the department number for each employee along with that employee’s employee number, last name, first name, and department name.
+4. List the department number for each employee along with that employee’s employee number, last name, first name, and department name. o Total: 331,603
-   Total: 331,603
-5. List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B.
-   Total: 20, First name: Hercules, Last Name: Starts w/ 'B', 10 - Females, 10 - Males
+5. List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B. o Total: 20, First name: Hercules, Last Name: Starts w/ 'B', 10 - Females, 10 - Males
-6. List each employee in the Sales department, including their employee number, last name, and first name.
+6. List each employee in the Sales department, including their employee number, last name, and first name. o Total: 52,245
-   Total: 52,245
-7. List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.
+7. List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name. o Total:137,952
-   Total:137,952
-8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).
-   Total: 1638 last names
-  	Most: Baba = 226
-  	Least: Foolsday = 1
+8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name). o Total: 1638 last names o Most: Baba = 226 o Least: Foolsday = 1